good

 Features

-Avast Antivirus does not suffer from a shortage of features.
-In fact, even the freeware version wasn't lacking anything that we look for in an antivirus program.
-The wheelhouses of any antivirus software are its scanning capabilities and provision of real-time protection.
+There's no shortage of features with Avast Antivirus.
+Even its freeware version includes everything that we look for in an antivirus program.
+The wheelhouses of any antivirus program are its scans and real-time protection.

 Comprehensive manual scans

-It's also possible to create user-defined scans and schedule these at regular intervals.
-In addition to the kind of scan to be performed, you can also select how often it should be repeated (never, once, daily, weekly, or monthly), and what the program should do if any threats are identified.
+It's also possible to create user-defined scans and schedule these to run at certain times.
+In addition to the kind of scan to be performed, you can specify how often it should be repeated (never, once, daily, weekly, or monthly), and what the program should do if it identifies any threats.

 Avast Antivirus offers plenty of scan options.